 When writing your offer, it’s a good idea to remind the reader of your biggest selling points.

-Crazy Egg does a great job of emphasising their core benefits, making signing up just that little bit more enticing.
+Crazy Egg does a great job of emphasizing its core benefits, making signing up just a little more enticing.

-As with any successful sales copy, it’s essential that all of your prospect’s potential concerns have been addressed before you get to the end of your landing page.
-By alleviating any of these concerns then you can maximise the chance of conversions.
+As with any successful sales copy, it’s essential that all of your prospect’s potential concerns be addressed before you get to the end of your landing page.
+Addressing these concerns helps you maximize the chance of conversions.

 Another great example is Netflix.
 Again they’ve stuck with the classic FAQ format.